unsw-restech/unsw-restech.github.io/docs/software/r.md

 <summary>Instructions for using R within Conda</summary>

 !!! r
-    Using Conda to install complex software such as R or Rstudio which have a large number of dependencies may not provide provide you a recent version.
+    Using Conda to install complex software with large number of dependencies such as R or Rstudio may not provide provide you a recent version.

 If you wish to install R as part of a Conda environment then you can use the following commands to install R in a new repository called R_software after .
 This may be the easiest approach to take if you need to use a version of R that is not installed on Katana or a specialised collection of packages like [BioConductor](https://www.bioconductor.org/).
 If you